koljapluemer/situation-based-language-learning/src/backend/API.md

 Notes:

+- `imageLink` is optional and must be a valid URL if provided.
 - `language` in the payload is used only to shape the response.
 - Expression challenges must include at least one English prompt; additional languages are optional.
 - Challenge arrays default to `[]`; omit them to create empty situations.